National Airlines Flight 102

-National Airlines Flight 102 was a cargo flight operated by National Airlines between Camp Bastion in Afghanistan and Al Maktoum Airport in Dubai, with a refueling stop at Bagram Airfield, Afghanistan.
-On 29 April 2013, the Boeing 747-400 operating the flight crashed moments after taking off from Bagram, killing all seven people on board.
+National Airlines Flight 102 (N8102/NCR102) was a cargo flight operated by National Airlines between Camp Shorabak (formerly Camp Bastion) near the city of Lashkargah in Afghanistan and Al Maktoum Airport in Dubai, with a refueling stop at Bagram Airfield, Afghanistan.
+On 29 April 2013, the Boeing 747-400 operating the flight crashed within the perimeter of the Bagram Airfield moments after taking off, killing all seven people on board.

 The subsequent investigation concluded that improperly secured cargo broke free during the take-off and rolled to the back of the cargo hold, crashing through the rear pressure bulkhead and disabling the rear flight control systems.
-This rendered the aircraft uncontrollable, making recovery from a stall, brought on by the damaged rear flight control systems ending up stuck in a pitch-up attitude, impossible.
+This rendered the aircraft stuck in an uncontrollable pitch-up attitude and induced a stall and made recovery by the pilots impossible.

 Accident

-At the time of the crash, the airline had been operating between Camp Bastion and Dubai for a month.
-The accident flight had originated in Camp Bastion, where it had been loaded with five heavy armoured vehicles, and had stopped at Bagram Airfield to refuel.
+At the time of the accident, the airline had been operating between Camp Bastion and Dubai for a month.
+Flight 102 had originated in Camp Bastion, where it had been loaded with five heavy armoured vehicles, and had stopped at Bagram Airfield to refuel.
 The aircraft then took off from Bagram's runway 03 at 15:30 local time and was climbing through 1200 ft when its nose rose sharply.
 The aircraft then stalled, banked right, and leveled off just before impact with the ground; the whole aircraft exploded into a large fireball, almost damaging the vehicles nearby.
-The crash site was off the end of runway 03, within the perimeter of the airfield.
-All seven crew, all of whom were U.S. citizens, died: four pilots, two mechanics, and a loadmaster.
+The accident site was off the end of runway 03, within the perimeter of the airfield.
+The seven-person crew consisting of four pilots, two mechanics, and a loadmaster, all of whom were U.S. citizens, were killed in the accident.
 No one on the ground was injured.

-A thunderstorm was also in the vicinity of Bagram at the time of the crash and the wind changed direction by 120° during one hour commencing approximately 35 minutes before the crash.
-A dashboard camera on a car in the vicinity of the runway end recorded the crash, which shows the aircraft pitching up, falling into a stall, and then sharply banking right after a slight bank to the left, indicating asymmetrical lift.
+A thunderstorm was also in the vicinity of Bagram at the time of the accident and the wind changed direction by 120° during one hour commencing approximately 35 minutes before the accident.
+A dashboard camera on a car in the vicinity of the runway end recorded the accident, which shows the aircraft pitching up, falling into a stall, and then sharply banking right after a slight bank to the left, indicating asymmetrical lift.
 The plane soon righted itself and then crashed at a shallow angle on the ground.
 CNN stated that a government official speaking on the condition of anonymity confirmed the video's authenticity.